 The internal programming (firmware) of the Scan Module, may require periodic updates.
+These firmware updates (when available) are delivered with diagnostic software updates/upgrades.
 Firmware updates increase the Scan Module's diagnostic capabilities, typically by adding support for new tests, vehicles and enhanced applications to the vehicle databases.